alberto-azevedo/frontend-nanodegree-mobile-portfolio/README.md

 Changes to optimise:

-1. Add "backface-visibility: hidden" and "will-change: left" to ".mover" in views/css/style.css
+1. Add to "backface-visibility: hidden" to ".mover" and "will-change: transform" to allContent in views/css/style.css

 2. determineDx now calls sizeSwitcher avoiding expensive calculation of pizza size.

 3. changePizzaSizes is avoiding access of style properties in loop.

 4. updatePositions changed main loop to avoid recalculation of phase.
 Using leftsArray, initialized on DOMContentLoaded.
 Removed all access to style properties, changed for variables ou constants.
+Using translateX.

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")